Road & Travel Magazine

 Driving What You Deserve

-The Rolling Stones, Tattoo You, compact disk slid out of the cd/cassette car stereo.
+The Rolling Stones, Tattoo You, compact disk slid out of the cd slot in the car stereo.
 One more thing my seller forgot.
 I found the baby shades, the pacifier, and the lipstick from the glove box before Keith Richard’s and I drove away.
 After ten years of driving around in my light blue 1989 Toyota Celica, from Sheboygan, Wisconsin, I had finally done it.
 I bought myself a younger Subaru Forester from California.
 This was not an easy feat.
 Not financially, logistically, nor even emotionally.

 I work for myself as a freelance writer and business consultant.
 Every first of the month I pay myself a salary and hope for a new contract to replenish my stash.
-A few months ago one arrived promising enough money to buy a car outright, “pre-owned”
+A few months ago one arrived promising enough money to buy a car outright, “pre-owned” of course.

 “Get a loan,” my brother advised.
 “Money runs cheap these days.
 It’s worth the interest.”